 - The Bazaar or “Taj Ganji”.

-River Front Terrace: The river front terrace contains the Taj Mahal and two Mosques facing each other called “Jawab and Mosque”.
-The river front terrace provides an excellent view for Yamuna River flowing side by and as well as for Charbagh garden.
+River Front Terrace: The riverfront terrace contains the Taj Mahal and two Mosques facing each other called “Jawab and Mosque”.
+The riverfront terrace provides an excellent view of Yamuna River flowing side by and as well as for Charbagh garden.
 This place was also constructed so that prayers can be offered easily.

-The ForeCourt: The main reason for introduction of forecourt by Shah Jahan was that visitor can prepare them before entering into tomb area and they can manage their procession of horse and elephant.
-Northern end of forecourt leads to Taj Mahal while southern end leads to Taj Ganji Market.
+The ForeCourt: The main reason for the introduction of forecourt by Shah Jahan was that visitor can prepare them before entering into tomb area and they can manage their procession of horse and elephant.
+The northern end of forecourt leads to Taj Mahal while southern end leads to Taj Ganji Market.

 Additional information can be found at Govt. of India Tourism Office 191, Mall Road, Agra Ph- + 91-562-2226368 and at Office of U.P.
 Tourism 64, Taj Road, Agra.
 Ph- +91-562-2226431.